 Finally, hormones are balanced during sleep, particularly those that control hunger and satiety.
 The body regulates its insulin production and the balance of hormones responsible for fertility overnight as well.

 When it comes to hormones, sleep deprivation can increase your risk of obesity due to an imbalance of leptin and ghrelin, which control how much you eat.
 If your insulin levels aren’t properly maintained with sleep, your risk of diabetes increases.
 Insufficient sleep can also interfere with fertility, monthly cycles and sperm production.

 Sleep affects your health from your head to your toes.
 But what can you do to ensure you get a good night’s sleep and enjoy the healthy benefits that come from resting up?

 The effect of losing just one to two hours of sleep a night for a few nights in a row can have the same effect as not sleeping at all.
 Improving your sleep quantity and quality is a worthwhile venture and luckily, can be pretty simple if you create an environment – and a schedule – that is conducive to good rest.

 Stick to a Consistent Schedule

 Waking up and going to bed at consistent times each day can be a simple way to maintain a natural sleep-wake cycle.
 Set aside a 7- to 8-hour window for sleep.
 The body will adjust to a routine and be prepared to fall asleep and wake up rested.
 This means keeping your weekday and weekend sleep patterns as close as possible (although variation of about an hour in either direction can be okay).

-If you’re sensitive to caffeine or sugar, avoid these after mid-afternoon to help ease the transition into rest later on.
+Another factor that impacts how sleep affects health?
+Caffeine!
+If you are sensitive to caffeine or sugar, avoid these after mid-afternoon to help ease the transition into rest later on.
 A calm brain is a brain more likely to fall asleep (and stay asleep until morning).